vercel/ai-action/readme.md

 ### `model`

-**Required.** An identifier from the list of provider models supported by the AI Gateway: https://vercel.com/ai-gateway/models
+**Optional.** An identifier from the list of provider models supported by the AI Gateway: https://vercel.com/ai-gateway/models.
+Defaults to `xai/grok-3` if not provided.

 ### `schema`